Enough food for brunch with fascinating tales along the way.

 Recommended by Fodor's Travel!

 Enjoy some of New York City’s best and most unique food stops with a local!
 Explore two of New York’s most iconic and picturesque neighborhoods: Flatiron & Union Square.
-On this tour you will enjoy 6 full portion, gourmet tastings.
+On this tour you will enjoy full or almost full portion, gourmet tastings (see below).
 PS - this tour has excellent substitutions for vegetarians.
 You will walk one mile.

 Included on the tour is the following food:

-Delicious breakfast foccacia at Mario Batali’s epic artisanal Italian food emporium, Eataly
+Delicious breakfast focaccia at Mario Batali’s epic artisanal Italian food emporium, Eataly

 Historic Eisenberg's Sandwich Shop (a celebrity favorite), established in 1939, for a classic New York sandwich